tp86/fennel-snippets/splice/README.md

 ## Why?

 There already exists functions like `table.unpack` or `values`, but they only work at the end of surrounding table.
-Sometimes you want to surround multiple forms, e.g. you want `some-macro`
+Sometimes, mostly in macros, you want to surround multiple forms, e.g. you want `some-macro`
 ```fennel
 (some-macro
   form1